 Tell us about your background.

-I went to high school in Independence, Mo. and graduated from Missouri State with a finance degree in 1993.
-I started right out of college with UMB as a credit analyst/management trainee, and I will celebrate my 22nd anniversary with UMB in April.
+I went to high school in Independence, Mo., and graduated from Missouri State with a finance degree in 1993.
+I started right out of college with UMB as a credit analyst/management trainee, and I celebrated my 26th anniversary with UMB in April.

 Tell us about your family.

 My wife Melanie and I live in Leawood.
-My wife Melanie and I met in high school, but went to different colleges, dated off and on for 10 years, before getting married in 1997.
+We met in high school, but went to different colleges, and dated off and on for 10 years before getting married in 1997.
 Melanie has an undergraduate and master’s degree in music education from the Conservatory at UMKC.
 She taught music in the North Kansas City School District for 10 years before deciding to be a full-time mother.
-She was an avid runner, with five marathons under her belt, now more active with tennis and golf.
-She was also the president of the Parent Teacher Organization at our children’s elementary school.
-We have two children.
-My daughter, Emily, is 14 and in eighth grade.
-She is active in tennis, swim and dive, junior golf, music and an active volunteer for the community.
-My son, Maddox, is 10 and in fifth grade.
-He is a huge sports fan, and plays basketball, soccer, tennis, junior golf and swim and dive.
+In addition to that very important job, she currently serves as a board member for Variety Club KC and UMKC Conservator.

 Where is your favorite place to travel and spend a weekend?

 I love visiting anywhere with an ocean and golf course!
 And even though it’s cliché, my favorite way to spend a weekend is with family and friends.
 We’ve recently entered “lake life” as well, and it’s been a great way to relax and unwind.